This Spanish white bean stew is a great way to eat your beans! The spicy chorizo makes it extra warm and cozy, perfect

 - Instead of dried beans, you can use 3-4 cans (depending on your appetite) cannellini beans, rinsed and drained.

-You can boil the beans one day before and keep them in the fridge.
-If you boil some extra, you can use them in salads during the week.
+- You can boil the beans one day before and keep them in the fridge.
+If you boil some extra, you can use them in this salad during the week.

 If you like this recipe, Pin it!